 Guanella Pass Scenic Byway

 Guanella is the rockstar of fall drives.
 Count on this route to be crowded on fall weekends, but when you see entire hillsides covered in yellow and orange aspen trees, you’ll understand why.
-To avoid fall congestion, consider doing the drive on a weekday if possible.
+To avoid fall congestion, consider driving on a weekday if possible.

-The area is also home to the Georgetown Loop Railroad, a narrow-gauge train that also offers great views of fall colors.
+The area is also home to the Georgetown Loop Railroad, a narrow-gauge train offering great views of fall colors.
 (Read more about train trips you can also take in Colorado.)